dnewbie25/data-structures-and-algorithms-exercises/leetcode/37-leet/37-leet.md

 ## Notes about the interesting one:

 I read his explanation of the problem and then I was able to solve it.
-The way he explained it was very clear and I proved my solution was correc when I checked that both of our codes are similar.
+The way he explained it was very clear and I proved my solution was correct when I checked that both of our codes are similar.
 He explained that we needed to create a `closure` to solve it, so I had to do a small research about it.

 ---